Mailu/Mailu/docs/reverse.rst

   [acme]
     [[acme.domains]]
-      main = "your.doma.in" # this is the same as $TRAEFIK_DOMAIN!
+      main = "your.example.com" # this is the same as $TRAEFIK_DOMAIN!
-      sans = ["mail.your.doma.in", "webmail.your.doma.in", "smtp.your.doma.in"]
+      sans = ["mail.your.example.com", "webmail.your.example.com", "smtp.your.example.com"]

 to your ``traefik.toml``.